-Andrea Schmidt grew up in Cincinnati, Ohio, home of professional baseball, America’s oldest family-owned ice cream parlor, and spicy chili that’s equally at home atop a pile of spaghetti as it is a hot dog.
+Andrea Schmidt, VP of Campaign Operations at Quotient, grew up in Cincinnati, Ohio, home of professional baseball, America’s oldest family-owned ice cream parlor, and spicy chili that’s equally at home atop a pile of spaghetti as it is a hot dog.

 By all accounts, Andrea had an idyllic early childhood growing up in “The ‘Nati.”
 Her father was a dentist and her mother a special education teacher.
 Everything was normal, until it wasn’t.
 By second grade, Andrea developed puzzling and persistent stomach issues that baffled doctors and led to three surgeries by the age of nine.

 This is the kind of life curveball that can go one of two ways: it can weaken your character and hold you back or make you stronger and more persistent.
 Andrea opted for the latter.
 In fact, this early brush with adversity forged a lifelong fighter who learned to never, ever give up.

 That inner fortitude would be further tested as a teenager.
 After a tragic water skiing accident, Andrea would once again stump doctors with her bizarre symptoms.
 In the hospital, her leg swelled to four times its normal size and turned a morbid purple-black color.
 Years later her parents would reveal that doctors had plans to amputate.
 But, at the time, her mother simply refused.
 “No way, Andrea’s a fighter.
 She’ll get through this,” she said.
 And she did.

 After she healed and finished high school, Andrea left Cincinnati to attend college at the University of Charleston.
 Her plan was to follow in her mom’s footsteps and become a teacher.
 Everything was headed in that direction.
 She graduated from college and landed an internship at a public school back home in Cincinnati.
 When she got the summer off, she filled the time by interning at a subsidiary of GE.